Keyboard shortcuts

 Federated Chat Milestone

-Blocked on network transparency.
+Blocked on future network transparency.

 • Define cross-host addressing (@user@host, #room@host) and record it in schema.